Jigsaw Quick Start (Obsolete)

 $ find src -print src src/com.greetings src/com.greetings/module-info.java src/com.greetings/com src/com.greetings/com/greetings src/com.greetings/com/greetings/Hello.java src/org.astro src/org.astro/module-info.java src/org.astro/org src/org.astro/org/astro src/org.astro/org/astro/World.java

-and outputs to the "modules"
+and outputs to the "modules" directory in multi-module

 structure.